Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - DUDV map assets must be placed in `~\projects\<your_project>\assets\image\dudv_map\`
 - Recommended bit depth: `24`
-- Displacement maps are used to create ripples in a water texture.
+- DUDV maps are used to create ripples in a water texture.

 ### 4.6 Emission Map